Pont i Vic

 Another important part of the building is the 6A art gallery.
 A prestigious cultural entity of Palma which has set up its new headquarters in Pont i Vic, showing the city their artistic and industrial heritage now visible through the large windows of Pureza Street and the courtyard of the building itself.

-Sustainability and Archaeology at Pont i Vic
+Sustainability And Archaeology At Pont i Vic

 The precise choice of natural, noble and local materials, in line with the building’s history and Mediterranean essence, is crucial to the project.
 A simple palette of natural materials runs throughout the project, combining the recovery of the historic stone elements and original ironwork with materials suitable for a project of this nature: wood carpentry, stone and wood structural elements, plaster and wood moldings, wood coffered ceilings, mortar and lime coatings, ceramic, stone and wood floors, wrought ironwork.